Vietnam.vn - Nền tảng quảng bá Việt Nam

 “No one can convince a young couple who just bought an apartment to spend money on a ceramic jar of pickled vegetables to display flowers.
 If we want traditional values to survive in today’s life, the product must have a modern breath through fine art,” said Mr. Le Thiet Cuong.

 Since the Quang Ceramics workshop opened, Huong Canh has become a place where artists often visit.
 Nguyen Hong Quang dedicated a space of about 100 square meters for artists to work, building rooms for 6 people so they can stay for a long time.
 Many generations of artists have come to Huong Canh to "play" with ceramics: Le Duy Ngoan, Nguyen Trong Doan, Vu Nham, Tran Khanh Chuong, Le Ngoc Han, Le Ngoc Ly...
-Each artist has a different perspective and ideas, some are strong in reliefs, some are inclined towards statues, some only work with applied ceramics such as decorative lamps, wall paintings, vases, jars...
+Each artist has a different perspective and ideas, some are strong in reliefs, some are inclined towards statues, some only make applied ceramics such as decorative lamps, wall paintings, vases, jars...

 “From traditional to contemporary ceramics, there are many different paths and each person has their own way.
-What I clearly feel when leading artists come to the studio to create is the aesthetic thinking and the way of creating shapes, the way of handling materials of each person… This is extremely valuable practical knowledge ” – Quang said.
+What I clearly feel when leading artists come to the studio to create is the artistic thinking and the way of creating shapes, the way of handling materials of each person… This is extremely valuable practical knowledge ” – Quang said.

-Collecting the scenery of the long road to exploit old materials to bring new value image 4
+Collecting the scenery of the long road to exploit old materials to bring new value, image 4

 The public visits an exhibition of Huong Canh pottery.

-Gathering the scenery of the long road to exploit old materials to bring new value to the picture 5
+Collect the scenery of the long road to exploit old materials to bring new value to the picture 5

 A work by artist Le Ngoc Ly.